 - 1 cup (110 g) quinoa flakes

-- 2/3 cup (165 ml) neutral flavored vegetable oil, such as safflower, canola or vegetable
+- 2/3 cup (165 ml) neutral flavored vegetable oil, such as safflower, canola, or rice bran

 - 1/3 cup (75 ml) maple syrup